phospho-app/phospho/DeploymentGuide.md

 ## Step 2: Set up your environment files

-First create in the root folder a file called `.env.docker` following this example
+First create in the root folder a file called `.env.docker` following this example:

 ```bash
 # Application Environment